AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 ```
 ## Global / GlobalContext

 Simply Speaking, There just a tree in javascript engine. **global** is at top of it, also act as **top function scope**, all code are wrapped it. because of **Function Scope Chain**, All Object mounted in the tree are accessible.
+It also easy influenced by `var` declaration.